Implementation of ACTS for STCF track reconstruction: Conclusion

 To achieve the physics goals of the STCF physics program, which is dedicated to studies of hadron physics, the asymmetry of matter-antimatter and searches for physics beyond SM in the $\tau$-charm sector in the post-BEPCII era, the tracking system of STCF is required to provide sufficient performance for charged tracks reconstruction.

 We implemented the common tracking toolkit ACTS for track reconstruction at STCF based on a three-layer $\mu$RWELL-based ITK and a 48-layer MDC, and demonstrated the performance of ACTS for a drift chamber for the first time.
 The performance of track reconstruction was studied on top of Geant4-based full simulation of interaction of particles with detectors.
-The track finding and track fitting was performed based on the Combinatorial Kalman Filter in ACTS.
+The track finding and track fitting was performed based on the CKF in ACTS.
+In this study where backgrounds were not considered yet, the CKF was configured to run in a sequential mode with only the best measurement associated to the track at each propagation, which was found to result in the best overall tracking performance.
 The tracking efficiency is above 95\% for tracks with $p_T$ above 50 MeV.
 For tracks with $p_T > $ 150 MeV, a tracking efficiency above 99\% is achieved.
 The rate of fake tracks is negligible and the rate of duplicate tracks, which arise in the range of $p_T<$ 150 MeV, is below 0.4\%.
 The $\sigma(p_T)/p_T$ is below 0.5\% when $p_T = $ 1 GeV and |cos$\theta$| $\leq$ 0.5.
 Those excellent performance shows that ACTS is a very promising tracking toolkit to be used for further optimization of the design and geometry layout of the STCF tracking system.
 Meanwhile, track finding using Hough Transform for STCF is being studied.
 The tracking performance considering beam induced background will be explored in future studies.

 \acknowledgments The authors are grateful to the STCF group for the profitable discussions and express gratitude to the Hefei Comprehensive National Science Center for their strong support.
 This work is supported by the international partnership program of the Chinese Academy of Sciences (Grant No. 211134KYSB20200057) and the National Natural Science Foundation of China (Grant No. 12025502).